A Survey of Graph Transformers: Architectures, Theories and Applications: Architectures

 \subsection{Geometric Graph Transformers}

 Given the wide range of real-world scientific applications involving GTs, the study of geometric GTs is crucial for modeling 3D graph data, such as molecular systems and protein structures.
 The core design principle of these frameworks lies in ensuring the 3D invariance and/or equivariance of the model.
-This section briefly reviews start-of-the-art equivariant GTs that have been successfully applied to 3D graphs modeling.
+This section briefly reviews the state-of-the-art equivariant GTs that have been successfully applied to 3D graph modeling.

-The most straightforward approach to learn the structural relationships is incorporating the 3D relative distance as an additional edge embedding, which remains unchanged under Euclidearn transformations.
+The most straightforward approach to learn the structural relationships is incorporating the 3D relative distance as an additional edge embedding, which remains unchanged under Euclidean transformations.
 For example, Graphormer~\cite{Graphormer} introduces spatial encoding, where an MLP is used to encode the relative distance between atoms, effectively capturing structural relationships.
 This paradigm has demonstrated its efficacy in various frameworks for learning molecular representations~\cite{zhou2023unimol}.
 Additionally, other invariant features, such as the angle between edges~\cite{yan2022periodic}, can be included to represent orientation information.
 These invariant features are usually encoded using kernel functions, such as the Radial Basis Function~\cite{choudhary2021atomistic}, to enhance the model's expressivity.

 TorchMD-Net~\cite{tholke2022torchmd} represents another equivariant model that incorporates the interatomic distance $r_{ij}$ into its framework.
 The process begins by projecting $r_{ij}$ into two distinct multidimensional filters, denoted as $\BD^{K}$ and $\BD^{V}$, using the following expressions: